khulnasoft/BugVault/README.md

 ## Status

-OSIDB service is still under heavy development and new features, improvements, and bug fixes are being continuously delivered.
+BUGVAULT service is still under heavy development and new features, improvements, and bug fixes are being continuously delivered.
 Everything is potentially a subject to change.
 However, the breaking changes are being considered carefully as the project is already in a general availability stage and is being actively